M3 Internal vs. External Events

 I am not sure that I did the checklist right.
 How can I know for sure that I am internally or externally oriented?

 Think about how you usually react in your day-to-day life.
-Are you usually aware of most of the things you feel, think and are not that focused on the things around you?
-That would mean that you are internally oriented person.
-On the other hand, if you rarely think about how you feel, what you think or the other internal events that happen inside you, then you are probably externally-oriented person.
+Are you usually aware of most of the things you feel and think while not being that focused on the things around you?
+That would mean that you are an internally oriented person.
+On the other hand, if you rarely think about how you feel, what you think or the other internal events that happen inside you, then you are probably an externally-oriented person.

 I got equal number of checks on both the internal and external lists.
 What part of step 2 should I do?